takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 You can only specify one `CMD` in a Dockerfile (OK, physically you can specify more than one, but only the last one will be used).

 It is good practice to specify a `CMD` even if you are developing a generic container, in this case an interactive shell is a good `CMD` entry.
-So you do `CMD` ["python"] or `CMD` [“php”, “-a”] to give your users something to work with.
+So you do `CMD ["python"]` or `CMD [“php”, “-a”]` to give your users something to work with.

 So what's the deal with `ENTRYPOINT`?
-When you specify and entry point your image will work a bit differently.
+When you specify an entry point, your image will work a bit differently.
 You use `ENTRYPOINT` as the main executable of your image.
 In this case whatever you specify in `CMD` will be added to `ENTRYPOINT` as parameters.

 {% highlight Dockerfile linenos=table %}
 ENTRYPOINT ["git"]